QinMing/simple-virtualenv-wrapper/README.md

   -h, --help           Show this info.
   -l, --list           List existing virtualenvs (things in VENV_ROOT).
   -p, --root           Change the root path.

-Additional Options
-  be passed to virtualenv.
-Please see `virtualenv -h` for details

 ```

 ## Installation